whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 Passed.
 All 3s and a 4 for functionality.

 ## B: Individual Work & Projects
+These projects were my first exposure to Ruby.
+Over my first 6 weeks at Turing, I learned how to break logic into components, TDD, proper syntax, SRP and GitHub workflow.

 #### Flashcards
+This project exposed me to classes and methods for the first time.
+The user plays a trivia game and each round records guesses and informs the user if they're right or wrong.

 * [GitHub URL](https://github.com/lilwillifo/week1/tree/master/flashcards)
 * [Original Assignment](http://backend.turing.io/module1/projects/flashcards)